Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Evaluation

-\paragraph{Implementation details.} We evaluate our method on two popular open source models: \textit{Llama 3.1-8B}~\cite{dubey2024llama} and \textit{Qwen2.5-7B}~\cite{qwen2}.
-We extract final-token hidden activations from all transformer layers ($32$ for Llama, $28$ for Qwen).
-For each of the twelve policy categories in \textit{Dynabench}, we select $100$ samples from the contrastive data, then split $80/20$.
-Within the $80$\% subset, only in-policy samples are used to fit per-layer whitening; the held-out $20$\% (containing both in and out of policy samples) is used for threshold calibration.
-Unless noted otherwise, whitening retains the top-$k$ components ($k=15$).
-Ablations over sample size and $k$ value appear in Fig.~\ref{fig:ablations}.
+\paragraph{Implementation Details.} We evaluate our method on five popular open source models: \textit{Mistral-7B-Instruct-v0.2}, \textit{Llama-3.1-8B-instruct}, \textit{Gemma-2-9B-it}, \textit{Qwen3-8B} and \textit{Qwen2.5-7B-Instruct}, from their official Hugging Face repositories.
+For each of the twelve policy categories in \textit{DynaBench}, we sample 100 contrastive examples, splitting them 80/20.
+Whitening is fit using only in-policy samples from the 80\% subset, while the remaining 20\%, containing both in- and out-of-policy examples, is used for threshold calibration.
+Unless stated otherwise, we retain the top-$k$ components ($k=15$).
+Ablations over sample size and $k$ are shown in Fig.~\ref{fig:ablations}.

+We compare our method against two categories of baselines taken from the original DynaBench benchmark: (1) \textbf{LLM-as-a-judge} models, which are prompted with the policy rules as system instructions, including GPT-4o-mini and Qwen3-8B.
+(2) \textbf{Fine-tuned} policy detectors, including DynaGuard-1.7B, DynaGuard-4B, DynaGuard-8B (with and without CoT), and LlamaGuard-3.

-\paragraph{Per-class statistics.} For each category, we compute per-layer whitening and quantify in-/out-of-policy separation with ROC-AUC.
-The best layer per category (highest ROC-AUC) defines the operational guardrail layer (see Fig.~\ref{fig:auc_per_layer}); its parameters $(\mathbf{W}, \boldsymbol{\mu})$ are stored for runtime scoring.
-Fig.~\ref{fig:stats} shows that whitened activations are approximately zero-mean with unit variance and near-identity covariance, whereas raw activations exhibit nonzero means, heterogeneous variances, and cross-dimensional covariance (example is on the content control category, see additional examples in Appendix~\ref{app: stats}).
-We also evaluated our method using a single whitening matrix for all categories; category-specific whitening performed markedly better (Appendix~\ref{appendix:white_per_category}).
+\paragraph{Category-Specific Whitening.} For each category, we perform per-layer whitening and select the operational layer.
+Our analysis shows that whitening produces approximately zero-mean, unit-variance activations with near-identity covariance, whereas raw activations do not; full plots are provided in Appendix~\ref{app: stats}.
+Category-specific whitening consistently outperforms a single shared whitening transform, with detailed results in Appendix~\ref{appendix:white_per_category}.